Archmage-Coalition/dndreams/src/main/resources/lore.md

 ## Imagination
 The power of mind and soul, embodied by the Spirit World and the Moon.

+## Wrath
+The power of hatred and retribution, embodied by electricity.

 # The Affliction
 The affliction is the root of undeath, the source of madness and consumption, and the cause of the fall of Koinans.
 It manifests itself in several forms based on the various aspects of mind and soul.